 - Annual/Sick Leave

-Please note, if you are currently a VA employee, please contact Stacey Shaffer, PC NP Residency Program Director PRIOR TO COMPLETING YOUR APPLICATION.
-As status change from employee to trainee will be required for participation in this residency program.
+Please note, if you are currently a VA employee, please contact Stacey Shaffer, PC NP Residency Program Director prior to completing your application.
+A status change from employee to trainee, including changes in benefits, will be required for participation in this residency program.